-List building: Most sales reps first agenda when beginning to prospect is building a list of quality prospects.
+When beginning to prospect, most sales reps’ first agenda is building a list of quality prospects.
 If you don’t, you run the real risk of losing time, energy and money on prospects not likely to buy – and the wrong customers might actually be a drain on resources such as support.

-Outreach: How you choose to reach out to your prospects is your decision regardless of whether you opt for traditional or modern prospecting methods – or both.
+How you choose to reach out to your prospects is your decision, regardless of whether you opt for traditional or modern prospecting and outreach methods – or both.

-Metrics: Metrics are numbers that tell you whether your prospecting activities are working – or not.
+Metrics are numbers that tell you whether your prospecting activities are working.

-Management: Managing leads is a time-consuming process – namely, because you’re keeping track of multiple conversations, remembering how far along the sales cycle the prospect is and have to have all their relevant information at hand.
+Managing leads is a time-consuming process – namely because you’re keeping track of multiple conversations, remembering how far along the sales cycle the prospect is and having to have all their relevant information at hand.

 Ready to fuel the beast that is your sales pipeline?
 Start developing your prospecting process with our 5-step prospecting plan below:

 Too many sales professionals waste time on sales prospects that don’t need their offering.
 Studies reveal that as many as 50% of prospects do not match your ideal buyer persona, which is why the first step is to create an ideal customer persona.